Technical email configurations

-The following section provides an overview of the configuration required for controlling the output of Adobe Campaign instances when delivering messages.
+The following section provides an overview of the configuration required for controlling the output of Adobe Campaign instances when delivering emails.

-All technical recommendations concerning the efficient sending and receiving of messages by an Adobe Campaign platform are available in the Deliverability Technical Note.
+All technical recommendations concerning the efficient sending and receiving of emails by an Adobe Campaign platform are available in this section .